-Biases between business interests and NGOs often manifest themselves at different stages of what Lowery and Brasher (2004) call "the influence production process," ranging from the mobilization of groups to the use of different lobbying channels and exertion of influence.
-Our study is therefore explicitly designed to look at bias in different lobbying channels.
-Accordingly, we examine the relative representation of business interests and NGOs in two important lobbying channels: (a) activity access to meetings with policy-makers, and (b) outsider lobbying through public communications, as measured through social media activity.
-The former denotes a situation in which organized interests use activity strategies to approach policy-makers directly and where policy-makers grant those interests the opportunity to be heard (Binderkrantz, Pedersen and Beyers, 2017; Bouwen, 2004; Eising, 2007; McCrain, 2018).
-This channel is frequently viewed as important to gaining actual political influence.
+Biases between business interests and NGOs often manifest themselves at different stages of what Lowery and Brasher (2004) call "the influence production process," which ranges from the mobilization of groups to the use of different lobbying channels and exertion of influence.
+This article is therefore explicitly designed to look at bias in different forms of interest group activity.
+Accordingly, we examine the relative representation of business interests and NGOs in two important channels: (a) insider access to meetings with policy-makers, and (b) public communications, as measured through social media activity.
+The former denotes a two-way interaction, in which organized interests use insider strategies to approach policy-makers directly and where policy-makers grant them the opportunity to be heard (Bouwen, 2004; Eising, 2007; McCrain, 2018).
+Access can be regarded as particularly important as it is frequently viewed as an important step to gaining actual political influence.
 According to a Washington saying, "If you're not at the table, you're on the menu" (Schlozman, Verba and Brady, 2012, p.
 309).
-Social media activity, by contrast, can instead be viewed as an increasingly important form of "outsider strategy" (Kollman, 1998; Van der Graaf, Otjes and Rasmussen, 2016), where organized interests aim at generating attention for their cause by appealing to the broader public (including citizens and other interest groups).
+Social media activity, by contrast, can, for example, be used by groups as part of an "outsider strategy" (Kollman, 1998; Van der Graaf, Otjes and Rasmussen, 2016), where organized interests aim to generate attention and support by appealing to broader constituencies and the wider public (including citizens and other interest groups).